 Stop off at the Blind Piper Pub.
 Here you will have a traditional Irish Pub Lunch.
 Located in the in the village of Caherdaniel, locals and visitors alike have been drinking here since 1865.
 Who is the Blind Piper you might ask?
 The Blind Piper is Mici Cumba O'Sullivan, who was born nearby in 1835 and became one of Ireland's most famous pipers.

 Suggestion: You might like to retire to the Cellar Bar for a nightcap before bed (I would suggest Jameson whiskey from the neighbouring County Cork which you will be visiting tomorrow).

 Your journey today will take you over the famous Cork/Kerry Mountains via the Irish speaking villages of Ballymakeery & Ballyvourney to the old market town of Macroom, where you will see Macroom Castle , once home of Sir William Penn, whose son was later to found the state of Pennsylvania.

 Travel on to the village of Blarney via the valley of the river Lee to visit Blarney Castle.
 Built on this site in 1446 by Dermot McCarthy.
 You will have the chance to kiss the legendary Blarney Stone.
 You will also have an opportunity to shop at Blarney Woollen Mills, boasting a huge selection of Irish arts, crafts & produce.

 This afternoon we will visit the Jameson Distillery Midleton.
+You will experience a fully guided Jameson Experience Tour.
 Here you wil find the world's largest pot still, with a capacity of over 30,000 gallons.